dockit75/docu-it-web/README.md

 The application should now be running on `http://localhost:3000`.

+### Building for Production

+1. Generate a production-ready build:

+    ```bash
+    npm run build
+    ```

+2. To view your production-ready app locally, you can serve the build directory:

+    - First, if you haven't already, install the serve tool:

+    ```bash
+    npm install -g serve
+    ```

+    - Next, serve your build:

+    ```bash
+    serve -s build
+    ```

+Your production-ready application will now be available at http://localhost:5000 or a similar local address.

 ## Usage

 Navigate to the dashboard to overview the document analytics.
 You can also access category management for account-level operations.